jenmoutenot/HeapManagement/README.md

 - Write out my #ifdef #else #define and #endif in order to interchange between Spongebob's MYWAY and Patrick's generic malloc() and free()
 - Write out the functions for Patrick...which should just include C's free() and malloc()
-- Write code that tests to see if these are working correctly
+- Write code that tests to see if these are working correctly -- good!

 2. Create my allocator.c file
 - Write all of Spongebob's 3 functions
+-- make this three septate (testable) steps
 - a my_malloc() function, a my_free() function, and a function that checks if a piece of memory has been allocated or not
 - Write code that tests to see if these are working correctly
 3. Create my allocator.h header file
 - Holds the 3 functions and their fields from the allocator.c file for Spongebob
 - my_malloc(), my_free(), and the checker function
+-- do this in concert with step 2
 4. Create the JavaWay.java file
 - Write a main function for Squidward's heap management option
 - In here, write functions for the implicit heap manager